gidrills/Appoll/README.md

   - Completion Date: February 10, 2024

 - [x] **Implementation of Backend Security using Spring Boot:**
   - Description: Security enhancements using Spring Boot in a new project named AppollBe.
-At the moment the system is running on a Render server
+At the moment the system is running on a Render server.
   - Completion Date: March 18, 2024

 - [ ] **Complete Poll Screen**